GraceRevill/pTBI-neuropsychiatric-outcomes/README.md

 Published as:

 > Revill, G., Poole, N., Carlisi, C., David, A., Bell, V. (2023).
-Mild Traumatic Brain Injury but not Orthopaedic Injury Associated with Subsequent Psychiatric Problems and Increased Mental Health Service Use in 9 to 12-Year-Old Children.
+Mild Traumatic Brain Injury but not Orthopaedic Injury is Associated with Subsequent Psychiatric Problems and Increased Mental Health Service Use in 9 to 12-Year-Old Children.
 Awaiting pre-print.

 This archive contains the [R code](https://en.wikipedia.org/wiki/R_(programming_language)) for the analysis reported in the above study.